Canadian Fire Rescue College

 Apply Now

-Wildland firefighting requires specialized training, physical endurance, and a strong understanding of fire behaviour, terrain, and safety protocols.
-The Wildland Firefighter Training Program at Canadian Fire Rescue College is designed to prepare individuals to safely and effectively respond to wildfires, with particular emphasis on operations in the wildland-urban interface (WUI) where natural vegetation and developed areas intersect.
+Wildland firefighting requires specialized training, physical endurance, situational awareness, and a strong understanding of fire behaviour, terrain, suppression tactics, and responder safety.
+The Wildland Firefighter Training Program at Canadian Fire Rescue College prepares students to respond safely and effectively to wildfires and wildland-urban interface incidents.

-Explore the sections below to learn more about course options, certifications, training delivery, and hands-on instruction.
+Explore the sections below to learn more about the combined program, 2026 and 2027 course schedules, certifications, admission requirements, tuition, delivery method, and hands-on instruction.

 Program Information